Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Steelers stats and trends

+- Pittsburgh has played 13 games, with five wins against the spread.

-- The Steelers have an ATS record of 5-3 in their eight games when underdogs by 1.5 points or more this year.
+- The Steelers are 5-3 ATS when underdogs by 2 points or more this season.

-- Pittsburgh's games this year have hit the over six times in 13 opportunities (46.2%).
+- Pittsburgh's games this year have gone over the total in six out of 13 opportunities (46.2%).

-- When Pittsburgh records more than 22.3 points, it is 3-3 against the spread and 4-2 overall.
+- Pittsburgh is 3-3 against the spread and 4-2 overall when the team notches more than 22.3 points.

 - The Steelers have 15 giveaways this season, while the Titans have 18 takeaways.